Skip to main content

 A citizen belongs to a place and has rights and responsibilities.
 Good citizens help others, follow rules, and care for shared spaces.

 Students can practice citizenship by listening, helping, voting on class choices, and showing respect.
+Citizenship is not only for adults.
+Children can already act as responsible members of their school and neighborhood.

 Example Picking up trash in a park is one way to act like a good citizen.